It is premature to determine the ultimate winners and losers from the most

 incisively wherever he was stationed.
 Anne Patterson spoke truth

-while at the center of what may be the world's toughest diplomatic
+to power while at the center of what may be the world's toughest diplomatic

 assignment.